hydramod/Terraform-AWS-Wordpress-and-cloudinit/README.md

-# Terraform — WordPress on AWS with Cloud‑Init (Module-based)
+# Terraform: WordPress on AWS with Cloud‑Init and optional S3 backend bootstrap

 Provision a single EC2 instance running **WordPress** on **Ubuntu** using **Terraform** and **cloud‑init**.
 State is stored remotely in **S3** (optional bootstrap included).